 Together We Bake’s mission is to provide a comprehensive workforce training and personal development program to help women gain self-confidence, transferable workforce skills, and invaluable hands-on experience which will allow them to find sustainable employment and move toward self-sufficiency.

-Together We Bake is an empowerment-based workforce training program for women in need of a second chance.
+Together We Bake is an empowerment-based workforce training program for low income women in need.
 Our program is centered around a small baking business through which women actively learn and participate in food production, food safety education, and business administration.
 We also teach empowerment and life-skills classes to help women develop self-confidence, healthy coping strategies, and a strong support network as they move toward self-sufficiency.
 Each woman graduates job-ready, empowered, and with a nationally-recognized ServSafe certificate, resulting in preferential hiring and higher wages.

-Together We Bake has 3 sessions per year (Winter, Spring and Fall).
-Each session is 8 weeks longs and runs on Tuesdays, Wednesdays, and Thursdays from 9:30 – 1:30.
+Together We Bake has 4 sessions per year (Winter, Spring, Summer and Fall).
+Each session is 8 weeks long (except summer is 6 weeks long) and runs on Tuesdays, Wednesdays, and Thursdays from 9:30 – 2:30.

 - 8% recidivism rate (compared to the national rate of 70%)